mas-bandwidth/netcode/STANDARD.md

 When a client wants to connect to a server, a _connect token_ is requested from the backend.

-The client stores the connect token data and transitions to the _sending connection request_ state with the server address being the first entry in the list of server addresses in the connect token.
+The client then stores this connect token and transitions to the _sending connection request_ state with the server address being the first entry in the list of server addresses in the connect token.
+The client also prepares to encrypt packets sent to the server with the client to server key in the connect token, and decrypt packets sent from the server with the server to client key in the connect token.

+### Sending Connection Request State

-While in the _sending connection request_ state, the client sends _connection request packets_ to the server at some fixed rate, like 10HZ.
+While in the _sending connection request_ state, the client sends _connection request packets_ to the server at some rate, for example 10HZ.
 When the client receives a _connection challenge packet_ from the server, it transitions to the _sending challenge response_ state.
 This represents a successful transition to the next stage in the connection process.

 All other transitions from _sending connection request_ are failure cases.
 In these cases the client first tries to fall back to connecting to the next server in the list of server addresses in the connect token (eg. transitioning to _sending connection request_ state with the next server address in the list).
 Alternatively, when a failure occurs and there are no additional servers to connect to, the client transitions to the appropriate error state as described in the next paragraph.